atmofunk/FRESteamWorks/README.md

 2) Check both Win32 + x64 Releases
 3) Click Build (or Rebuild)

-The original post-build event will continue to copy DLLs to the ../lib/bin folder and attempt to run compileANE.bat as expected, but can/will trigger twice.
+The original post-build event will continue to copy DLLs to the ../lib/bin folder and attempt to run compileANE.bat as expected, but can/will trigger twice since its building two different DLLs.
 As such, compileANE.bat has been updated to check for the existence of both 32+64 bit DLLs before continuing, to prevent potential errors.
+It is what it is.

+#### macOS ####
+Ventero instructions should still apply, but the deployment target has been updated to macOS 10.10 due to the latest libsteam_api.dylib from Valve also being built for 10.10.

 # Ventero #